google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 # Your Turn

-* Given that model to predict if it’s going to rain, construct a confusion matrix, and calculate:
+* Now that you have a confusion matric, calculate
   * Accuracy =
   * Precision =
   * Recall =